Library cards are free and provide access to a variety of online resources, including e-books and audiobooks.

 Adult library cards do not expire (except for subscription cards).
 Children's library cards expire on the cardholder's 13th birthday and teen cards on the cardholder's 19th birthday.
 Library cards that expired before January 1, 2010 (when these changes were made) may be renewed in person at any branch of Burnaby Public Library, or by phone.

 Every three years, you will be asked to confirm your address.
 If your address has changed, you may be asked for verification.
 If you do not have proof of your new address, you may be asked for proof of address on your next visit to the library.

 Report a lost card to any branch of BPL and we will block the card so that no one can use it.
 There is a $2.00 fee to replace a library card.

-It is important for us to have your current information.
-If you change your address or other personal information, contact any branch of BPL and we will update your record.
+If you change your address or other personal information, contact any BPL branch and we will update your record.
 You may change your PIN number to any four-digit number.
 Log in to your account, click on "My Settings" at top right, and change your PIN using the form towards the bottom of the page.
 When you're finished, click "Save."

-We will accept library barcodes on smartphones or other mobile devices.
-BPL's mobile app will generate a barcode on your mobile device, and this can be used to check out material.
-(At the moment the self-checkout at Tommy Douglas is not able to read mobile device screens.)
+We can scan library barcodes on smartphones or other mobile devices.
+BPL's mobile app will generate a barcode on your mobile device, and this can be used to check out material at the service desk or self-serve checkouts.

 Are you a BC resident travelling in the province?
-Bring acceptable ID along with your home public library card and you can obtain a BC OneCard at any public library in the province.
-(You will have to register at each library you wish to use.)
-BC OneCard holders may borrow up to 10 items at a time at the Burnaby Public Library.
+Bring identification along with your home public library card and you can register for a BC OneCard at any public library in the province.
+BC OneCard holders can borrow up to 10 items at a time at the Burnaby Public Library.
 Only five at a time can be from any one of these types of material:

 - adult books